hornpondbrook/image.intensity.service/README.md

 ### Web Interface

 Navigate to `http://localhost:5000` in your web browser.
 The interface allows you to:
--   Choose a PNG file from your local machine.
+-   Choose a PNG or JPEG file from your local machine using the "Choose image file" input.
 -   See a preview of the selected image.
--   Upload the image and view the calculated intensity results.
+-   Click "Analyze" to upload the image and view the calculated intensity results.
+-   Click "Clear" to reset the form and results.
+-   Receive immediate feedback for invalid file types or other client-side issues.

 ### API Endpoints